univalence/spark-tools/parka/README.md

 ```

 First give the two Datasets to compare to and then column(s) that are keys.

-For the moment you just can print that analysis as a tree in the console or export it in JSON.
+ the console or export it in JSON.

 Here is an example :